endorlabs/node-trace/README.md

 ## Overview

 Node.js Trace enhances the standard Node.js runtime to generate detailed call graphs during execution.
+Each node process will create a `cg.tsv` and `funcs.tsv`.
+Those files can be combained into one callgraph using the script in `nodeCG2endor`.
 This fork produces two primary output files:

 1. `cg.tsv`: Contains the call graph data
 2. `funcs.tsv`: Contains function information (name, position, and path)